Refinancing can consolidate student loans and make it easier to pay off your debt faster to save money.

 A: Adjustable rate loans can be extremely tricky to manage.
 When you have a fixed rate loan, the rate you get when you apply is the rate you pay through the life of the loan.
 That also means the payments stay the same over the life of the loan, too.
 You know what to expect, so your debt is fairly easy to manage.

 By contrast, adjustable rate loans (also called variable rate loans) have interest rates that change periodically.
 The timeframe for the adjustments depends on which rate index the lender uses.
 For example, most major student loan refinancing companies use the 1-month LIBOR (London Interbank Offered Rate) index.
-As the name suggests, LIBOR rates change every month.
-So, your student loan refinance interest rate can change every month, too.
+As the name suggests, 1-month LIBOR rates change every month.
+So, the interest rate on the refinanced debt can change every month, too.
 This is true whether you get your variable rate loan through Credible, SoFi, Citizens Bank or Laurel Road.
 Smaller lenders are likely to use the same index, too.
 To confirm, just ask any lender you get a quote from how their variable interest rates are calculated and how often they change.

 That also means that your monthly payment requirement may change, too.
 That’s a lot of uncertainty for your budget!
 Your rates can basically change all the time without notice.
 Unlike credit card issuers, adjustable rate lenders are required to inform you if your rate changes.

-Unless you have a lot of flexibility in your budget, stay away from adjustable rate loans!
+Unless you have a lot of flexibility in your budget, be careful adjustable rate loans!
 They offer lower rates than fixed rate loans at the same credit score.
 However, the volatility can be too much for many borrowers to handle.
 Adjustable rate loans are easier to miss payments on and slip into default.
 So, don’t use this option unless you have the means to cover those constant fluctuations!

-Article last modified on June 12, 2018.
+Article last modified on August 10, 2018.
 Published by Debt.com, LLC .
-Mobile users may also access the AMP Version: Refinance Student Loans - AMP.
+Mobile users may also access the AMP Version: Learn How to Refinance Student Loans - AMP.